 If you need to regularly recruit skilled overseas workers, you should consider becoming an accredited employer.
 When accredited, you can employ skilled migrant workers without first checking whether New Zealand residents or citizens are available to do the work.
-Similar to the RSE scheme, there is a strict eligibility criteria including that the employer must take direct responsibility for the worker they employ and that they must pay a minimum base salary of NZD 55,000.00.
+Similar to the RSE scheme, accredited employers NZ must meet strict eligibility criteria, including taking direct responsibility for the worker they employ and paying a minimum base salary of NZD 55,000.00.

 Having accreditation status allows companies the flexibility to hire offshore workers.
 The positions to which those individuals would be recruited utilising the accreditation status, will be roles within the company which will not undermine the conditions of local workers based onshore.